sygy1995/BART3D/README.md

    |   PR   |        6.690        |    1.118e-11     |  2.647  |  0.640  |     0.030     | 1.158e-04          |
    | RAD21  |        8.222        |    1.003e-16     |  3.008  |  0.537  |     0.034     | 1.712e-04          |

 3. **name_interactions.bed** files are the differential interaction profile from the HiC interaction matrices.
-There will be one file for up-regulated and down regulated interactions each (treatment against control).
+There will be one file for increased and decreased interactions each (treatment against control).